frankstepanski/js-fullstack-course/readme.md

   - Browser APIs & Fetch
   - Debugging strategies with breakpoints and stack traces

-> 💡 Deep understanding means you can debug confidently, optimize performance, and reason about code you didn't write
+> 💡 Having a deep understanding of your programming language means you can debug confidently, optimize performance, and reason about code you didn't write

 ### 🔷 TypeScript Fundamentals